karmada-io/karmada/docs/proposals/hpa/federated-hpa.md

 Suddenly, one of the member clusters which my application running on stops working and can't scale up new pods.
 Unfortunately, a request burst is coming into the application.
 The CPU util of pods becomes higher than 30%.
 It will need 100 Pods totally to take the request burst.
 I hope the Karmada FederatedHPA can scale up new pods in other healthy clusters.

 #### Story 3
 As an administrator of the Karmada&Kubernetes platform, I receive an alert that the Karmada control plane stops working and any requests to the Karmada control plane are failed.
-There are many applications running on the platform heavilly depend on the HPA to handle the unpredictable burst of requests.
+There are many applications running on the platform heavily depend on the HPA to handle the unpredictable burst of requests.
 The chance of RCA occurred becomes really high if the system can't tolerate the failure of federation control plane.
 So I hope the Karmada FederatedHPA can scale in the member clusters even if the Karmada control plane is down.

 ### Notes/Constraints/Caveats (Optional)
 1. The workloads/pods in different member clusters selected by the same HPA CR/resource share the load of the application equally.
 For example, 10 pods of the application are spread into two member clusters with distribution `cluster1: 3 pods, cluster2: 7 pods`, so the 3 pods in cluster1 take 3/10 of total requests and 7 pods in cluster2 take 7/10 of total requests.
 Scenarios don't meet the restriction are not considered in this proposal.